-3.9 Lesson 9: Save memory when domain boundaries are irregular lattices in which memory is allocated in selected subdomains only.
+This technique can be used to achieve parallelism, as it is described in the next lesson.
+Another application is the creation of lattices in which memory is allocated in selected subdomains only.
 This is useful for the simulation of flows with complicated domain boundaries, as no memory needs to be allocated outside the domain.
 An example program for this technique is under development, but is not yet available in the current release.